 - Inform your doctor that you are pregnant before getting treated for any infection.
 Discuss with your healthcare provider all medications that you are on, including dietary supplements and herbal products.

-- Use antibiotics only when prescribed by a doctor.
+- Use antibiotics only when prescribed by an obstetrician or medical doctor.
 The dosage of antibiotics varies for pregnant women.
 Therefore, self-medication with the usual dose may cause fetal harm and also increase the risk of antibiotic resistance.

 - Consult a doctor whenever you suspect that you have an infection.
 Antibiotics cannot treat viral infections, such as cold and flu.
 Get a proper diagnosis before taking any antibiotics.